 “You should look outwardly pretty.”
 “You should focus on pleasing men (while men do not get the same amount of messages that they should please women).”
 “It is not attractive for a woman to have muscles/ be physically large/ speak their minds.”
 “Your sexual activity makes you a [crude slur word] (but male sexual activity makes them ‘real men’).”
 “Men are initiators and women responders.”
 “Porn stars are not only prettier than you, they also accept rough treatment and degradation.
 That is what men want from women.”
 “You should submit.”

 Is it any wonder that women learn, from those messages, what they should do to be loved by a man?

 Women don’t really have rape fantasies, say those in the know.
-But many have fantasies about a man they desire, who understands that if she say “yes” she will feel like a bad girl.
+But many have fantasies about a man they desire, who understands that if she says “yes” she will feel like a bad girl.
 And then she hopes the man who give her what she desires without making her feel like a bad girl.
-She won’t think of him as a bad guy if he does that, because society don’t give the same messages to him about being a bad boy if he persues sex.
+She won’t think of him as a bad guy if he does that, because society don’t give the same messages to him about being a bad boy if he pursues sex.
 (Could this be why, in pornography and BDSM, women are called sexual slurs that cannot be repeated on this blog as a standard procedure?
 Women who feel no more shame than men for their sexuality1 probably have little reason to allow sexual subordination.)

 And women’s sexual arousal often comes from fear.

 …Women tend to become physically aroused when they sense any possibility of sexual aggression in their environment.
 This lowers their chance of injury if they are raped.
 It’s not dissimilar to the rush of adrenaline people get when riding rollercoasters or watching horror flicks.” – Jenny Rae Armstrong

 Physical arousal at the possibility of sexual aggression does not mean that a woman is a masochist or submissive.
 Reacting to the book description of something does not mean a woman will like the reality.